SAIS-S2S-Technology/Roadmap/CAPS/CAPS_course_website.md

 # Computational Applications to Policy and Strategy (CAPS)
 A six session workshop that explores ways in which computational methods can advance the applications of policy and strategy research.
 The workshop focuses on the potential of video games – and intelligent agents programmed in Python to play these games – to study strategic behaviour in complex, simulated environments.

-:date: Starts Friday, October 26.
+* Starts Friday, October 26.

-:coffee: Six weekly sessions
+* Six weekly sessions

-:clock4: 4 - 5 pm
+* 4 - 5 pm

-:office: BOB 756
+* BOB 756

 ### Course Material